What is in this leaflet

 Do not crush or chew the capsules.
 If the granules in the capsules are crushed or chewed they will not work properly.

-If you have difficulty swallowing the capsules whole, empty the capsule contents onto some food or drink by following these instructions.
+If you have difficulty swallowing the capsules whole, empty the capsule contents onto some food or drink as follows:

-The capsules may be emptied onto a small amount of either apple sauce, strained pears, cottage cheese or yoghurt and used like this:
+The capsules may be emptied onto a small amount of either apple sauce, strained pears, cottage cheese or yoghurt.
+Alternatively, the capsules may be emptied into a small amount of apple, orange or tomato juice.

 - open the capsule